Data Processing Addendum

 - When Recharge Processes Personal Information in the course of providing the Service, Recharge will:

 - process the Personal Information as a Data Processor, for the purpose of providing the Service in accordance with documented instructions from the Customer (provided that such instructions are commensurate with the functionalities of the Service), to perform Recharge’s obligations and exercise Recharge’s rights under the Agreement, including to maintain records relating to the Service and comply with any legal or self-regulatory obligations relating to the Service, and as may subsequently be agreed to by the Customer.
-Recharge is prohibited from retaining, using, or disclosing Personal Information provided by Customer (“Customer Data”) for any purpose other than for the specific purpose of performing the Services specified in the Agreement.
+Recharge is prohibited from retaining, using, or disclosing Personal Information provided by the Customer (“Customer Data”) for any purpose other than for the specific purpose of performing the Services specified in the Agreement, unless otherwise expressly permitted by applicable Data Protection Legislation.
 If Recharge is required by applicable laws to Process the Personal Information for any other purpose, Recharge will provide the Customer with prior notice of this requirement, unless Recharge is prohibited by such laws from providing such notice;

 - not sell, rent, release, disclose, disseminate, make available, transfer, or otherwise communicate Customer Data to any third party for monetary or other valuable consideration.
-Recharge shall not share, as defined by applicable Data Protection Legislation, any Customer Data;
+Recharge shall not share any Customer Data for purposes of cross-context behavioral advertising;

-- commencing January 1, 2023, Recharge will not combine any Personal Information that Recharge receives from, or on behalf of, Customer with information that it receives from, or on behalf of, another source provided that Recharge may combine Personal Information as authorized by Data Protection Legislation.
+- not combine any Personal Information that Recharge receives from, or on behalf of, Customer with information that it receives from, or on behalf of, another source provided that Recharge may combine Personal Information as authorized by Data Protection Legislation;

-- notify the Customer if, in Recharge’s opinion, the Customer’s instruction for the Processing of Personal Information infringes applicable Data Protection Legislation;
+- notify the Customer if it cannot follow the Customer’s instruction for the Processing of Personal Information because, in Recharge’s opinion, the instruction infringes applicable Data Protection Legislation;

 - notify the Customer promptly, to the extent permitted by law, upon receiving an inquiry or complaint from a Supervisory Authority relating to Recharge’s Processing of the Personal Information;